Biosignature: Morphology

-Microscopic magnetite crystals in the Martian meteorite ALH84001 are one of the longest-debated of several potential biosignatures in that specimen.
-The possible biomineral studied in ALH84001 includes putative microbial fossils, tiny rock-like structures whose shape was a potential biosignature because it resembled known bacteria.
-Most scientists ultimately concluded that these were far too small to be fossilized cells.
-A consensus that has emerged from these discussions, and is now seen as a critical requirement, is the demand for further lines of evidence in addition to any morphological data that supports such extraordinary claims.
-Currently, the scientific consensus is that "morphology alone cannot be used unambiguously as a tool for primitive life detection".
-Interpretation of morphology is notoriously subjective, and its use alone has led to numerous errors of interpretation.

 Chemistry

 No single compound will prove life once existed.
 Rather, it will be distinctive patterns present in any organic compounds showing a process of selection.
 For example, membrane lipids left behind by degraded cells will be concentrated, have a limited size range, and comprise an even number of carbons.
 Similarly, life only uses left-handed amino acids.
 Biosignatures need not be chemical, however, and can also be suggested by a distinctive magnetic biosignature.